International conference at Freie Universität Berlin

 Organization and contact: E. Roßberger and the ACAWAI-CS team at FU Berlin.

-Attendance is free and open to everybody interested in ancient West Asian seals and sealings.
-However, please register in advance at: vorderasiatische-archaeologie@geschkult.fu-berlin.de
+Attendance was free and open to everybody interested in ancient West Asian seals and sealings.
+The conference was streamed online via Webex.

 Conference Program